-Submerge in sub-zero treatment 4 to 8 hours depending on thickness and number of blades.
+Submerge in sub-zero treatment 10 hours depending on thickness and number of blades.

 A cryogenic treatment can be done immediately done after quench, but it is recommended blades be clamped flat to avoid thermal shock induced warp--cryo treatment should always be followed by a tempering cycle.